lucascviveiros/ML-Hands-Interaction/README.md

 - Hands Tracking and Gestures / 6DOF Controller
 - Head and Eye Raycast
 - Holograms Occlusion and Interaction
-- Animations, Physics and Gravity Control.
+- Animations, Physics and Gravity Control
 - Sounds made in FL Studio 12
 - 3D Models adjusted in Blender